 IMPORTANT – Students should be advised to save and submit their final work in PDF format when submitting to Turnitin.
 This will ensure that any graphs and tables within submitted documents are correctly rendered in the Turnitin online viewer.

-It should be noted that when viewing Turnitin submissions, the Turnitin word count may differ slightly from the word count shown in the original document (for example a Word document).
-This is because some software such as Word may exclude certain elements of a document such as headers and footers when calculating word count, whereas PDFs and Turnitin converted texts simply count all words within the document regardless of where they appear.
+It should be noted that when viewing Turnitin submissions, the Turnitin word count may differ slightly from the word count shown in the original document (for example a Word document or a PDF).
+This is due to the variation in how different software will calculate the word count.
+For example, Microsoft Word has two different ways of calculating the word count depending on the configuration chosen by the user.

 Once an assignment is complete, faculties should ensure that a local copy of all submissions is made in the event that you wish to retain easy access to these submissions after students have qualified (completed their course of study).
 Once students qualify, their user account will be disabled in Blackboard and access to Turnitin submissions made by these students may be removed.